HomerReid/meep_adjoint/docs/Tutorial/index.rst

 code from this tutorial
 or one of the other :ref:`worked examples <Examples/index>` and modify as appropriate for your problem.
-Roughly speaking, instantiating an :class:`OptimizationProblem` requires three may be divided into three categories: each of which
+Roughly speaking, the inputrequired to instantiate an :class:`OptimizationProblem` requires three may be divided into three categories: each of which

-    * a description of the objective function and how it is computed
+    * parameters describing the objective function and how it is computed

-    * inputs describing the design space and the tweakable degrees of freedom
+    * parameters describing the design space and the tweakable degrees of freedom

 and of course

     * inputs describing the underlying FDTD simulation geometry in which the previous items are defined.

 .. code-block:: python